 The IRBSON has developed academic partnerships for clinical experiences with the clinics of the Community Health Center of Southeast Kansas; the Crawford County Health Department, Pittsburg, KS; the Northeastern Tribal Health System, Miami, OK; the Barton County Health Department, Lamar, MO; and Access Family Care, Neosho, MO.
 Additional partnerships are being established at this time.
-These partnerships will assist in reaching the overall goal of the NEPQR program: to prepare a nursing workforce that can address the national public health issues facing people in rural MUAs.

 To meet this objective, RN-BSN students who strive to become primary care nurses in MUAs will be provided with longitudinal clinical training and professional development opportunities that emphasize chronic disease prevention and control.
 These opportunities are made possible by the NEPQR grant and simply require a commitment to practice in a rural and/or medically underserved area for the first year after graduation with a baccalaureate degree.
 Full-time and part-time students are eligible for the grant.
 The grant requires students to complete 150 clinical hours.

-These clinical hours will include time spent in the clinics and documentation of patient interactions, preparation of patient and staff educational teaching materials, and journal of clinical over 3 semesters in a primary care clinic.
-It is expected that Kansas will soon be joining the Registered Nurse Compact which will enable students to complete the clinical requirements in Kansas, Missouri, and Oklahoma.
+These clinical hours will include time spent in the clinics and documentation of patient interactions, preparation of patient and staff educational teaching materials, and journal of clinical experiences.
+Students will follow the plan outlined below for completing the required 150 hours of clinical over 3 semesters in a primary care clinic.

-Phase 1: 32 hours with a focus on oral health knowledge and assessment.
+Phase I: 32 hours with a focus on assessment of a health topic and patient knowledge of a health topic.

-Phase 2: 78 hours focusing on oral health education and community resources for patients and families. (an iPad or MacBook (provided by the grant) will be utilized for individual education teachings with patients and their families).
+Phase II: 78 hours focusing on patient education on a specific health topic and community resources for patients and families.
+An iPad or MacBook (provided by the grant, if available) will be utilized for individual educational teachings with patients and their families.

-Phase 3: 40 hours developing and presenting a continuing education/staff session and/or webinar for clinic staff.
+Phase III: 40 hours developing and presenting a continuing education program for clinic staff over a specified health topic.

-In order to qualify for a tuition stipend from the grant totaling \$9,000, the RN-BSN student must: 1) complete and submit an application and essay to the NEPQR Project Director; 2) sign a commitment to practice in a Health Professional Shortage Area upon graduation; 3) commit to completing 150 clinical hours; and 4) purchase access to Typhon, a software clinical documentation tool, for \$60 dollars to record clinical data.
-The grant application needs to be submitted to Dr. Giefer at sondirectorclerical@pittstate.edu by November 15, 2019.
+In order to qualify for a tuition stipend from the grant totaling \$9,000, the RN-BSN student must: 1) complete and submit an application and essay to the NEPQR Clinical Coordinator; 2) sign a commitment to practice in a Health Professional Shortage Area upon graduation; 3) commit to completing 150 clinical hours; and 4) purchase access to Typhon, a software clinical documentation tool, for \$60 dollars to record clinical data.
+The Spring 2021 NEPQR Grant application, NEPQR Essay, and NEPQR Disadvantaged Status Form need to be submitted via email to Dr. Gena Coomes, NEPQR Clinical Coordinator, at gcoomes@pittstate.edu by 4:30pm on November 15, 2020.